Learn the most effective strategies to keep mice out of your garage, set up traps, and how to seal your garage to prevent rodents from coming back.

 And don’t miss the seasonal tips at the end to prevent mice from targeting your garage in the summer and winter months.

 Mice are naturally attracted to garages.
 They offer warmth, shelter and are typically easy for these clever critters to get into.

 Garages are usually the first places mice will go before making their way into your home.
 And if left unchecked, a few mice can turn into a full-blown rodent infestation in a matter of months.

 Use the guide below to learn how to properly seal your garage to keep mice out and how to set up traps to get rid of any mice that are already living there.

 Why Mice Love To Live In the Garage

-There are a few reasons why mice might be living in your garage.
+There are a few reasons why mice might be attracted to living in your garage.